 But what are the benefits and drawbacks of space tourism – is space tourism a good idea?

 Significance of Space Tourism

-Over sixty years of continuous human spaceflight, out of 7.3 billion people on the planet less than 600 have been into space.
+Over sixty years of continuous human spaceflight, out of 7.3 billion people on the planet just over 600 have been into space.
 And apart from the seven Space Adventure “space participants”, almost all of these astronauts have been funded by governments as part of ongoing space program projects.

 Why is Space Tourism Important?

 Why do so many people want to travel into space and where does that desire come from?
 Are there advantages and disadvantages of space research?